Best Full Face Snorkel Masks in 2019 – Editor’s Picks

 Also, diving straight down will render each of these dry top snorkels useless.
 They won’t close and prevent water from coming in so you potentially end up with a flooded mask after trying to dive straight down.

 This also brings us to one downside of all of these full-face snorkel goggles.
-You can’t purge them the way you can with traditional snorkel and scuba masks.
-A traditional mask can easily be purged by lifting it slightly and blowing into the mask with your nose.
+You can’t purge them the way you can with traditional designed ones.
+A traditional mask can easily be purged by lifting it slightly and blowing into it with your nose.

-The full-face masks we are looking at here allow you to breathe through your mouth or nose.
-This makes it impossible to purge by blowing into the mask.
+The contenders we are looking at here allow you to breathe through your mouth or nose.
+This makes it impossible to purge by blowing out through your nose.
 This is not a problem of one specific set of goggles, it’s one that comes with the ability to breathe through your nose and mouth.

 You should always remember that these masks are made for relaxed snorkeling and not for exhausting free diving or swimming.
 Such physically more straining activities will increase your rate of breathing and potentially can increase the CO2 in your mask!